North Korean foreign minister flies to Sweden amid Trump-Kim talks prep

 It said the aim of the North Korean visit "is to contribute to the effective implementation of the resolutions."

-Ri's two-day visit to Sweden follows Friday's surprise announcement of a planned meeting between Trump and Kim.
-While Pyongyang has remained silent over its agreement for the summit, officials in South Korea have said they expect to continue working talks soon to work out details for an inter-Korean meeting.
+Ri's two-day visit to Sweden follows the surprise announcement last week of a planned meeting between Trump and Kim.
+While Pyongyang has remained silent over its agreement to the summit, officials in South Korea have said they expect to continue talks soon to work out details for an inter-Korean meeting.